apache/iceberg/format/spec.md

 ### Writer requirements

-Some tables in this spec have columns that specify requirements for v1 and v2 tables.
+Some tables in this spec have columns that specify requirements for tables by version.
 These requirements are intended for writers when adding metadata files (including manifests files and manifest lists) to a table with the given version.

 | Requirement | Write behavior |
 |-------------|----------------|